modusami/JobFinderEnhanced/README.md

 -   [✅] display an image next to each entry
 -   [✅] add extra information about the job on each entry
+-   [✅]  onClick an job, it will take you right to the job posting page

 ## Video Walkthrough